 I do not use E'qsl or Qrz logbook.
 Sorry.
 For confirmation please QSL via Regular Mail & LoTw only.
+(LoTw Currently suspended)

 NOTE: If you need a qsl card with my old callsign (K4EKG) you are in luck as I still have plenty of them available.
 I will continue to mail those cards per request until I run out of stock.
 I will also confirm with LoTw once I get all the paper logs converted (which might take a while, a long while).

 I was first licensed in 1995 at age 15.
 My first call was KF4DZI, which was kind of a tongue twister for me.
 Once I earned my General class license in 1998 and obtained the vanity call K4EKG.
 I finally upgraded to Extra class in 2011 as time permitted and obtained my current call, KJ4I.
 I operate mostly on the HF bands and rarely on anything above 10 meters.
 In addition to Ham Radio I am also into Photography which I enjoy very much.
 It gives me an excuse to get out and about and see places that I might not get to see otherwise.
 As far as work, I am currently working as a Flight Instructor at a nearby Flight School.
 I occasionally take on other aviation related jobs as they come available since flight instruction can be a very inconsistant means of making a living.
-In addition to flying, I earned my Nursing degree in 2011 but after several attempts at making a career out of it, I realized I just don't have the, drive, desire or passion for it so I let it go.
+In addition to flying, I earned my Nursing degree in 2011 but after several attempts at making a career out of it, I realized I just don't have the, drive, desire or passion for it so I let it go and never looked back.
 I love flying and never really feel like I am working when im on the job.
 I guess the saying is true that "If you love what you do, you will never work a day in your life."

 My home station currently consist of the following equipment plus a few miscellaneous items not listed here: